WordPress/WordPress-Documentation-Style-Guide/docs/6-linking/cross-references.md

 ### Links to sections in the same page

 When you're linking to another section in the same page, mention that the link guides you to a different section on the same page.

+**Examples**

+[tip] Recommended: In this document, see [References to other documents](). [/tip]

+### Links to pages on the same server

+When you're linking to another page on the same server, use root-relative URLs starting with `/`, even if you're linking to a page in the same directory as the page you're linking from.

+### Links to pages on a different server